Frostedpilot/HUST_Project1_STT/README.md

    pip install -r requirements.txt
    ```

-   Install the appropriate Pytorch version (version 2.5.1, with or without cuda) from its website
+   And install the appropriate Pytorch version (version 2.5.1, with or without cuda) from its website: https://pytorch.org/get-started/locally/

 4. **Run the code**
    ```bash